HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Method #1 – “Vented by Gravity”

-The most affordable and Common Method is to use an existing masonry chimney or B-Vent – to allow gravity to carry exhaust fumes up and out of the house.
-Combustible heat is transferred into the room by a fan/blower or naturally (as shown below).
+The most affordable and Common Method is to use an existing masonry chimney or B-Vent, which allows gravity to carry exhaust fumes up and out of the house.
+Combustible heat is transferred into the room naturally or by a fan/blower (as shown below).

-It uses a factory vent mounted directly behind the fireplace insert and through the house wall to deliver heated, combusted air from the fireplace to the interior room.
-It also delivers combusted exhaust fumes outside.
+It uses a factory vent mounted directly behind the fireplace insert and through the house wall to deliver heated, combusted air from the fireplace to the interior room and combusted exhaust fumes outside.

-Direct vent fireplaces do not use room air; they only draw fresh air from the home‘s exterior.
-This type of high-efficiency gas fireplace insert provides heated room air to flow back into the home by gravity or a blower.
+Direct-vent fireplaces do not use room air; they only draw fresh air from the home‘s exterior.
+This high-efficiency gas fireplace insert provides heated room air that flows back into the home by gravity or a blower.

 Direct Vent Gas FIreplace Insert - Best Home Gear

-Note: The “Direct-vent” option shown above is considered the safest and most energy-efficient gas fireplace insert.
+Note: The “Direct-vent” option above is considered the safest and most energy-efficient gas fireplace insert.

-Also called – “Vent-Free,” – Ventless fireplace inserts are 99% efficient and deliver heated room air back into the living space.
-Ventless fireplaces also deliver spent combustion fumes with hot air back into the room.
+Also called “Vent-Free,” Ventless fireplace inserts are 99% efficient and deliver heated room air back into the living space.
+They also deliver spent combustion fumes with hot air back into the room.

 Most vent-free gas fireplace inserts are manufactured with an ODS (Oxygen detection sensor) and power off if the safe oxygen level in the room falls below a certain level.